deeputech/deeputech.github.io/_posts/2024-01-02-webauthn-and-passkeys-for-java-developers.md

 ![Passkey login flow](https://images.ctfassets.net/23aumh6u8s0i/1jrvIF1jqOAPckwX7FnVyB/456c25b1586a84770efeaff7d2664e0e/passkey-login-flow.jpg)

 1. The user begins the login flow.
 The relying party provides a randomly generated challenge string.
-2. The `navigator.credentials.get()` API is invoked and the user provides approval using their authenticator.
+2. The `navigator.credentials.get()` method is invoked and the user provides approval using their authenticator.
 3. The authenticator retrieves the private keys for the relying party's domain name.
     - **For synced passkeys**, if the device is new, the private key is synced from a cloud service if available (This is the only place where synced passkeys differ from hardware-bound passkeys).
     - The user selects the private key for their username.
 The private key is used to sign the challenge.